nitish1nik/BHARATINTERN-PORTFOLIO-TASK1/README.md

 # BHARATINTERN
 # This is My portfolio
-i developed this portfolio using html where i tell about myself and i sue vs code as editior
+i developed this portfolio using html where i tell about myself and i use vs code as editior